nblumhardt/serilog-timings/README.md

 Install-Package SerilogTimings -DependencyVersion Highest
 ```

-.NET 4.5+ and .NET Core are supported.
-The package uses Serilog 2.0, which is compatible with both platforms.
+The package works on all currently-supported .NET versions.

 ### Getting started